DynaSpan/Extended-Dapper/docs/attributes/relation-attributes.md

 Since the description above might not be completely clear, an example is added.
 The Book table contains a field `AuthorId` and `CategoryId`, which contains the primary key of the Author & Category.
 This field does not have to be mapped seperately in the Book class.

-Please note that both classes inherit from `Entity`, thus adding the fields `Id`, `UpdatedAt` and `Deleted`.
+Please note that both classes inherit from `ExternalIdEntity`, thus adding the fields `Id`, `ExternalId`, `UpdatedAt` and `Deleted`.

+This example also makes use of the Alternative Primary Key capabilities of Extended Dapper, to use different ID's for external vs. internal communication.
+See the property attributes documentation for more info.

-    public class Book : Entity
+    public class Book : ExternalIdEntity
     {
         public string Name { get; set; }